Three months have passed since I’ve written anything and it feels like a burden to write something again.

 Many people are waiting for something interesting to happen in their life so they can build on that and gain momentum.

-Unfortunately, those moments are rare and if you wait for them to happen, you may waste your life.
-Instead, learn how to mechanically generate the energy you need so you can build the things you desire.
+Unfortunately, those moments are rare and if you wait for them to happen you may waste your life.
+Instead, learn how to mechanically generate the energy you need so you can build the things you desire without conditioning them.

 After all, the things we do first are always mechanical.
-Nothing comes naturally.
+Nothing comes naturally at first.